josh-hernandez-exe/dice-distro/README.md

 ```

 ### Selecting the Second Highest Value from Four D6
+Using the selection function uses parameters that are interpereted as python indices.
 ```
 ➔ python dice_distro.py -d 6 -n 4 --op-func select --op-param -2
 1:   1.62 % |===